oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

    git checkout -b yi/issue1234
    git checkout -b yi/document_feature
    ```
-4. Edit your source and try out your changes locally.
+4. Edit your source and try out your changes locally (see below).
 To use your local copy of
    the sources, start Julia and
    ```
    ]dev /path/to/local/clone/of/your/fork/of/Oscar.jl
    ```
-   If this succeeds, you can `using Oscar` in Julia and it will use your local
+   If this succeeds, you can enter `using Oscar` in Julia and it will use your local
    copy.
 5. Once you are done editing, push your branch and open a pull request.
 It is
    recommended that you open a draft pull request to the main Oscar repository